Rafficer/linux-cli-community/USAGE.md

 Connect to a random server with UDP:

 `protonvpn c -rp UDP`

+To connect to a Plus server when connecting to the fastest server, fastest server in a specific country, or a random server, use the `--plus` flag:

+To connect to the fastest Plus server:

+`protonvpn c -f --plus`

+To connect to the fastest Plus server with TCP:

+`protonvpn c -f -p TCP --plus`

+To connect to the fastest Plus server in a country (replace UK with the code of the desired country, e.g. `US` for USA, `JP` for Japan, `AU` for Australia, etc.):

+`protonvpn c --cc UK --plus`

+To connect to a random Plus server:

+`protonvpn c -r --plus`

+To connect to a random Plus server with UDP:

+`protonvpn c -rp UDP --plus`

 To disconnect the VPN, you need to use the `disconnect` or `d` option: